 - Any applicable guidance material produced by the AML/CFT Supervisors.

 - Any other factors that may be provided for in regulations.

-You will need to execute on how you will meet the requirements identified in your risk assessment.
-You do have options and your decision may be based on the timeframe for compliance, your lack of current skills, and the need to control costs.
+You will need to execute on how you will meet the requirements identified in your risk assessment into your business process.
+You do have options and your decision may be based on the timeframe for compliance, the available skill set you have available, and the need to control costs.